hackettjoe/Amazon-AWS-SAA-C02/README.md

 AWS Storage Gateway connects an on-premises software appliance with cloud-based storage to provide seamless integration with data security features between your on-premises IT environment and the AWS storage infrastructure.
 You can use the service to store data in the AWS Cloud for scalable and cost-effective storage that helps maintain data security.

-**File Gateway** – A file gateway supports a file interface into Amazon Simple Storage Service (Amazon S3) and combines a service and a virtual software appliance.
+**File Gateway** â€“ A file gateway supports a file interface into Amazon Simple Storage Service (Amazon S3) and combines a service and a virtual software appliance.
 - NFS and SMB
 - can access your data directly in Amazon S3, including using lifecycle policies, cross-region replication, and versioning

-**Volume Gateway** – A volume gateway provides cloud-backed storage volumes that you can mount as Internet Small Computer System Interface (iSCSI) devices from your on-premises application servers.
+**Volume Gateway** â€“ A volume gateway provides cloud-backed storage volumes that you can mount as Internet Small Computer System Interface (iSCSI) devices from your on-premises application servers.
 - deployed into your on-premises environment as a VM running on VMware ESXi, KVM, or Microsoft Hyper-V
-  - Cached volumes – You store your data in Amazon Simple Storage Service (Amazon S3) and retain a copy of frequently accessed data subsets locally.
+  - Cached volumes â€“ You store your data in Amazon Simple Storage Service (Amazon S3) and retain a copy of frequently accessed data subsets locally.
-  - Stored volumes – If you need low-latency access to your entire dataset, first configure your on-premises gateway to store all your data locally.
+  - Stored volumes â€“ If you need low-latency access to your entire dataset, first configure your on-premises gateway to store all your data locally.

-**Tape Gateway** – A tape gateway provides cloud-backed virtual tape storage.
+**Tape Gateway** â€“ A tape gateway provides cloud-backed virtual tape storage.
 The tape gateway is deployed into your on-premises environment as a VM running on VMware ESXi, KVM, or Microsoft Hyper-V hypervisor.
 - archive backup data in GLACIER or DEEP_ARCHIVE
 - can run on-premises as a VM appliance, as a hardware appliance, or in AWS as an Amazon EC2 instance